InsertKoinIO/koin/docs/reference/koin-core/dsl.md

 * `bind()` - add type to bind for given bean definition
 * `binds()` - add types array for given bean definition
 * `scope { // scope group }` - define a logical group for `scoped` definition
-* `scoped { //definition }`- provide a bean definition that will exists only in a scope
+* `scoped { //definition }`- provide a bean definition that will exist only in a scope

 Note: the `named()` function allow you to give a qualifier either by a string, an enum or a type.
 It is used to name your definitions.